ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 - **Community:** Join a growing community of developers and template maintainers who share and collaborate on Cloney Template Repositories.

+## Getting Started with Cloney

 Now that you have a glimpse of what Cloney can do, it's time to dive deeper into how to use it effectively.
-In the following sections of this documentation, we'll explore various aspects of Cloney, including creating your own Cloney Template Repositories and using existing ones.
-Let's get started!

-## Getting Started with Cloney

-Ready to get started with Cloney?
 Head over to the [Getting Started](getting-started.md) guide to set up Cloney and begin using it for your Git projects.
 It's a breeze to streamline your workflows and improve collaboration with Cloney's dynamic template generation.

-If you're new to Cloney or looking for specific information, feel free to use the search bar at the top right to find relevant content across the documentation.